scrapinghub/splash/docs/scripting-element-object.rst

 **Async:** no.

-This methods do the following:
+This method does the following:

 * clicks on the element
 * send the specified text to the element